rtfenter/AI-ML-UX-Systems-Series/README.md

 ## About This Repo

-This repository is the central hub for all AI & ML UX Systems work — diagrams, prototypes, and conceptual models that make model behavior, drift, retrieval, and reasoning legible through simple, interactive tools.
+This repository is the central hub for all AI Product Systems work — prototypes, diagrams, and conceptual models that make AI behavior understandable and usable for product teams.

 ---